Zahed6889/Word-Figure-Exporter/README.md

 - Exports each figure into a clean temporary doc
 - Adjusts page size to the figure
 - Saves numbered PDFs to a user-selected folder

+## License

+This project is licensed under the MIT License — you are free to use, modify, and distribute this code, provided that the original copyright notice is included.
+See the `LICENSE` file for full details.

+## Author
+Developed by **Zahed Dastan**, 2025.
+Feel free to contribute or open issues on GitHub.

+## Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to open a pull request or issue to enhance this project.